Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Gravitational wave observations

-We neglect the change in the effective number of relativistic species contributing to the entropy $g_{*S}(T)$ and to the energy density $g_{*}(T)$.
-In principle, this introduces an additional mild scale dependence into the spectrum.
-We refer the reader to Ref. \cite{Watanabe:2006qe} (and in particular to Fig. 4 therein to see a direct comparison) for further details.
+To evaluate Eq.~\eqref{eq:Omega_GW} at a specific time, we note that the radiation energy density can be written as (remember our normalization $a_{\rm end} = 1$)\footnote{We neglect the change in the effective number of relativistic species contributing to the entropy $g_{*S}(T)$ and to the energy density $g_{*}(T)$.
+This introduces an additional mild scale dependence into the spectrum.
+For further details, we refer the reader to Ref. \cite{Watanabe:2006qe}, and in particular to Fig. 4 therein.}